Between Me and You

-"Between Me and You" is the first single from Ja Rule's second album, Rule 3:36.
-The single features Christina Milian and was released in 2000 to radio.
-The song was his first major crossover hit, peaking at #11 on the Billboard Hot 100 singles chart and became Ja Rule's first top 15 hit.
-It also reached number 26 on the UK Singles Chart.
+"Between Me and You" is the first single from American rapper Ja Rule's second album, Rule 3:36.
+The single features Christina Milian and was released to US radio in August 2000 through Def Jam and Murder Inc. Records.
 The song was produced by Irv Gotti and Lil' Rob.
-A version also exists with Ja Rule singing the chorus instead of Christina Milian.
-The song was released through The Island Def Jam Music Group, Def Jam Recordings and Irv Gotti's Murder Inc. Records.
+It was Ja Rule's first major crossover hit, peaking at number 11 on the US Billboard Hot 100 singles chart and number 26 on the UK Singles Chart.

+A version of "Between Me and You" also exists with Ja Rule singing the chorus instead of Milian.
 The official remix features a new verse by Ja Rule, Christina Milian's chorus, & verses by Murder Inc. artists Vita, Caddillac Tah, & Black Child.
 It was released on vinyl singles and the mixtape Features and Lost Tapes, Part 2.